Simon-LimGH/attrition-api/README.md

-# Employee Attrition Prediction API (AIT403 — Task 2d)
+# Employee Attrition Prediction API

-A FastAPI service that exposes the trained attrition model (Task 2c) as a REST API so predictions can be requested programmatically by the n8n agentic workflow (Task 2e).
+A FastAPI service that exposes the trained attrition model as a REST API so predictions can be requested programmatically by the n8n agentic workflow.

 ## What it serves